 DISD in partnership with BRW Architects created this critical opportunity for early learners at the Anne Frank Early Childhood Center.
-Monica Ramirez, DISD Director of Early Learning and Anne Hildenbrand, AIA, LEED AP BD+C, BRW Architects Senior Director recently presented their expertise at the Association for Learning Environments North Texas Chapter program.
+Monica Ramirez, DISD Director of Early Learning, and Anne Hildenbrand, AIA, ALEP, LEED AP BD+C, BRW Architects Associate Principal recently presented their expertise at the Association for Learning Environments International Conference.
 Students age 3 and 4 can experience early childhood learning where color, light, and play are celebrated at the Dallas ISD Anne Frank Early Childhood Center.
 BRW Architects partnered with Dallas ISD to program the district’s first of its kind Early Childhood Center– a standalone facility on a shared campus with an existing elementary school.

 This post explores the challenges of implementing an early childhood program on an existing public-school campus and demonstrates how design in education facilities enhances early cognitive learning.

 Studies have shown that the earlier children learn the more likely they succeed later in life.
 Most of our brain development happens before age 5.
 In other words, waiting until Kindergarten to start teaching our kids is already too late.
 Public Early Childhood Centers give underserved students the opportunity for free public education as early as three years old.
 Outdoor play, indoor play, flexible space, distributed dining, and connection to the outside are integral to providing a positive early learning experience.

 • Student outcome results clearly show improvement in reading scores for students that have attended Dallas ISD PreK.
 These kids are now more likely to stay in school and attend college.